-The Intellectual Property (IP) owned by a company may be one of its key assets.
+The Intellectual Property (IP) owned by a company is often one of its key assets.
 Conversely, if a company does not have the freedom to run its business due to third party IP rights, this may significantly impact on its ability to operate effectively, and therefore on its value.

 Mewburn Ellis LLP has extensive experience in advising parties on all aspects of IP due diligence.
 Whatever the scenario, we understand the importance of adopting a flexible approach in which we work closely with the client to ensure we provide advice which is clear and appropriate for their purpose, and is consistent with the time and resources available.